isaaclall/Public-Image-repository/README.md

 This app contains the following features -
 - User Sign up using email and password (hashed then stored in the DB)
 - Login and secure routes with JWT auth
-- Uploading images and a name assoiciated with the image
+- Uploading images and a name associated with the image
 - Deleted any image that the user owns, by providing image ID
 - Listing all the images and their names that the logged in user has stored